Graduate School (Master’s/PhD)

 Undergraduate Record/GPA: The GPA is a standard estimate of your aptitude to be academically successful in graduate school.
 GPAs are calculated in a number of ways: cumulative, by major or using the most recent units earned.
 You will need to check with individual institutions to see how they handle GPA calculation.
 Significant research experience, as well as conference presentations and/or publications, helps increase the competitiveness of your application.

-For detailed information about test fees, test center locations, preparation materials, the search service, etc. see the comprehensive GRE website at www.gre.org .
+For detailed information about test construction, test fees, test center locations, preparation materials, the search service, etc. see the comprehensive GRE website at www.gre.org .
 Additional preparation help, including materials, free workshops and fee-based prep classes, is offered by vendors such as Kaplan and Princeton Review.

 Statement of Purpose: The statement of purpose (sometimes referred to as the “essay” or “personal statement”) is your opportunity to state who you are, where you are coming from and where you are going professionally.
 The statement is typically 2-3 pages (typed, double-spaced) and should be an essay of the highest quality.
 Graduate Admission Essays by Donald Asher is available in the Center for Career & Professional Development’s Career Cafe to assist you in getting started in writing your personal statement.
 Additionally, critiques of your essay may be arranged by appointment with a Center team member.
 Your advisor or a faculty member may also be able to assist you.
-For more information, please download “Write the Right Personal Statement .”
+For more information, please download “Write the Right Personal Statement.”

 Experience: Admissions committees are interested in knowing how much and what types of experience you have had in your field.
 The place to discuss your experience is in the statement of purpose.
 You might include internships, independent study research experiences, capstones, applicable employment, laboratory assignments, etc. Such opportunities demonstrate that you have the experience and commitment necessary as you pursue your professional goals.
+You may also be able to include a resume or CV in your application materials.

 Institutional: Typically, these awards consist of research and teaching assistantships, tuition fee waivers and fellowships.
 Awards are usually based upon merit rather than financial need and are instrumental in recruiting candidates to their programs.
 The application process is usually included as part of the admissions application.
 The deadline to apply for these awards, however, is often much earlier than program deadlines (typically December-March).